firolightfog/Yolow/README.md

 The module can also be used as a 16-step sequencer and return the melody as a monophonic CV (see OUT at the bottom).
 To step from slider to slider you can use a clock (see STEP input) or alternatively you can use a 0V-10V CV (see JUMP).

 Some keyboard shortcuts are enabled and the context menu offers
-- Quantize: nope / octave / notes
+- Quantize: `nope` / `octave` / `notes`
-- Poly channels: limiting polyphonic output from 1 to 6 channels if needed
+- Poly channels: limiting polyphonic output from 1 to 16 channels if needed

 -----